How to Forecast Your Holiday Labor Like a Pro at Your Restaurant

 Ever notice how, no matter what, the holidays always just kind of… sneak up on you?

 It’s springtime, it’s summertime, then you blink, and – poof! – you suddenly find yourself adrift in a snowglobe of festive sweaters and clinking flutes of New Year’s Eve champagne.
-Every year you swear you’ll be more prepared for next year.
+Every year you swear you’ll be more prepared for the restaurant holiday rush.
 Next year you’ll schedule just the right amount of staff and everything will go smoothly, right?

 Well, we have some good news for you: we have some tips that will get you on the right track to planning this year like a pro.
 Hold on to your eggnog, because here come three ways to successfully staff your restaurant for the holidays – reducing your labor cost and make maximizing your profit.